RevenueCat/react-native-purchases/RELEASING.md

-1. Update to the latest SDK versions in package.json and android/build.gradle.
+1. Update to the latest SDK versions in build.js, RNPurchases.podspec and android/build.gradle.
 2. Update version in package.json.
 3. Add an entry to CHANGELOG.md
 4. `git commit -am "Preparing for version x.y.z"`